🌸 Book Now

 • Don't touch or move plants for better composition

-• Share your photos using festival hashtags on social media
+• Share your photos using official festival hashtags on social media

 History and Heritage of the Carnival

 Understanding the rich history of the Toowoomba Carnival of Flowers enhances appreciation for this beloved tradition.
-From humble beginnings to national icon, the carnival's story reflects the character of Toowoomba itself.
+From humble beginnings to a national icon attracting over 500,000 visitors, the Carnival's story reflects the character of Toowoomba itself.

 Evolution Through the Decades